 David Glassberg is Professor of History at the University of Massachusetts Amherst, and an affiliated investigator with the Northeast Climate Science Center.
 He is the author of American Historical Pageantry: The Uses of Tradition in the Early Twentieth Century and Sense of History: The Place of the Past in American Life (2001) and a member of the W.E.B.
 Du Bois National Historic Site Working Committee.

-Sally Harris is president of St. James Place, a nonprofit formed to save, restore and repurpose the former St. James Episcopal Church in Great Barrington as a center for arts and community.
+Sally Harris is president of St. James Place, a nonprofit formed to save, restore and repurpose the former St. James Episcopal Church in Great Barrington as a vibrant performance and meeting space with modern facilities.

 Bobby Houston is a local developer and director of the Academy Award-winning film, Mighty Times: The Children’s March, and the Emmy Award-winning Mighty Times: The Legacy of Rosa Parks.

 Barbara Krauthammer is an Associate Graduate Dean for Student Inclusion and Engagement and Associate Professor of History at the University of Massachusetts Amherst, and the author of Black Slaves, Indian Masters: Slavery, Emancipation, and Citizenship in the Native American South.
 She is a trustee at the Samuel Harrison House in Pittsfield.

 David Levinson is a cultural anthropologist and former church historian for the Clinton A.M.E.
 Zion Church.
 As a member of the Upper Housatonic Valley African American Trail, he edited African American Heritage in the Upper Housatonic Valley.
 He co-authored two other books about African American history in the Berkshires and is the author of Sewing Circles, Dime Suppers and W. E. B. Du Bois: A History of the Clinton A. M. E. Zion Church (reissued in 2018 as The African American Community in Rural New England: W. E. B. Du Bois and the Clinton AME Zion Church.)